On variants of conflict-free-coloring for hypergraphs: -SCF-coloring of

-Next we prove that the coloring (\ref{thm2.2-3}) is 2-SCF.
-For any hyperedge $e$ of $H_{g_2(m)+g_2(m-1)+1}$, if it contains both color ${\bf m}$ and color ${\bf m+1}$, then it satisfies the condition of 2-SCF-coloring.
-If not, then the color sequence associated with $e$ is a subsequence of (\ref{thm2.2-4}) or the reversion of (\ref{thm2.2-5}), and thus it satisfies the condition of 2-SCF-coloring by our construction. \fbox
+For any hyperedge $e$ of $H_{g_2(4)+g_2(3)+1}$, if it contains both color ${\bf 4}$ and color ${\bf 5}$, then it satisfies the condition of 2-SCF-coloring.
+If not, then the color sequence associated with $e$ must be a subsequence of $C_4$ or $(M_5,{\bf 5}, T_5)$ (i.e. $P(1,2)P(4,5)C_4^{-1}$), and thus it satisfies the condition of 2-SCF-coloring by our construction.
+Hence $C_5$ is a 2-SCF-coloring.